aquaproj/aquaproj.github.io/docs/reference/security/index.md

 We think security is very important and are working on improving the security of aqua. aqua should allow you to install and execute tools securely.
-In this page, we describe aqua's security perspective and our plan.
+In this page, we describe aqua's security perspective.

 ## List of Issues and Pull Requests